dpav341/SOEN-341-Project/README.md

 ## Description

 A versatile communication platform for seamless interaction through text channels and direct messaging, _SkiGo_ allows skiers and snowboarders to connect in a virtual community or chatting privately.
 The platform offers an intuitive and organized space to plan carpooling to ski and snowboarding destinations, often outside the reach of public transit.
-Users can create topic-specific channels, share media, and engage in one-on-one conversations, all while enjoying customizable features that enhance the experience.
 With a clean interface and robust privacy options, the platform is the perfect hub for efficient communication.

 ## Objective